-Paige is an MBA candidate (Boston University, August 2023), and she earned a bachelor’s degree from Vanderbilt with concentrations in English and Human & Organizational Development.
-She is an active volunteer with Friends of Nashville Public Library and Youth Villages.
+Paige is an MBA candidate (Boston University, August 2023), and she earned a bachelor’s degree from Vanderbilt University with concentrations in English and Human & Organizational Development.
+She is an active volunteer with Nashville Public Library Foundation and Youth Villages.

 Chris is a professional business writer with nearly two decades’ experience, primarily in healthcare and technology, though he has also written extensively on personal finance, mortgage lending, public relations, movies, and music.
 His work has appeared in The City Paper, Nashville Scene, and 372WN, as well as blogs like Startup Southerner and No Country for New Nashville.

 An advisor with the Nashville Entrepreneur Center since 2016, Chris has helped dozens of fledgling businesses and nonprofits with their content strategy and media relations approaches.

 Along with his business writing background, Chris is the author of the novel We Take Care of Our Own (Montag Press, 2021).
 In 2018, he was tapped to participate in ArtWire, a partnership between The Porch Writers’ Collective and OZ Arts Nashville to attend the 2018-2019 performance season and craft creative responses.